Table of Contents

 For example, the 2019 Regulation Best Interest rule states that broker-dealers are required to act in the best interest of a retail customer when making a recommendation of a securities transaction or investment strategy.
 This federal rule is intended to ensure that broker-dealers aren’t allowed to prioritize their own financial interests at the expense of the customer.

-Another protection provided to retail investors is that investment advisors and broker-dealers must provide a relationship summary that covers services, fees, costs, conflicts of interest, legal standards of conduct, and more to new clients.
+Another protection provided to retail investors is that investment advisors and broker-dealers must provide a relationship summary that covers services, investment fees and costs, conflicts of interest, legal standards of conduct, and more to new clients.

 Types of Institutional Investors